rust-lang/rust/active/0000-remove-crate-id.md

               specially recognized by the compiler.
 These attributes are used as controllers for the hashes used in the rest of the compiler.

-In addition to allowing metadata being specified through the `crate` attribute, the compiler will also grow a new flag, `-C metadata=foo` to be able to specify metadata via the command line that should be part of the crate's metadata attributes.
-The usage of this metadata is described below.
+In addition to allowing data to hash being specified through the `crate` attribute, the compiler will also grow a new flag, `-C metadata=foo` to be able to specify arbitrary strings to hash via the command line.
+The usage of this hashed data is described below.

 ## Keywords in attributes